Kenjor97/KriticGamesProject/README.md

 ## Description
 Blacksmith Fury is a 2.5D platform game, cartoon style, set in a medieval era where the main character must obtain different powerups and kill enemies to advance through 3 metroidvania style levels, finally facing the final boss who conquered the kingdom with his army of toys.
 ## Features
-* 2D Characters and 3D Scenarios.
+* 2D Characters and 3D scenaries.
 * Medieval environment.
 * Run, jump, get powerups, destroy props, kill enemies and save the kingdom!